(Last updated 9/5/18)

 (2) You have been competing since day 1 of your life.

 If anything, you should look forward to this test!
 Every single day of your life has included some form of competition and this is no different except you are competing against the LSAT, the jerk psychometricians who designed the test, and most of all every single person taking the test on this day.
 Guess what?
 If you are reading this blog, again odds are greatly in your favor that you have prepared more and taken more practice tests than they have.
 You are being scored against people who are less ready for this test than you are.
 AND, unless there is an actual bear in the room, they are already disadvantaged because they are more panicky.
 I mean it.
 YOU GOT THIS.
 How dare someone who studied 5 hours max even come close to your score?
 They won’t.

 (3) The stakes are not as high as they seem.

 Let’s summarize.
 For starters, the overwhelming majority of individuals who took this test in the past — in the history of the LSAT — envy you today.
-They envy you because in the past LSAT scores were averaged, and they envy you because this is a really good year to take it in a diminished pool.
-Even more significantly,* the LSAT can only help you.* It can not hurt you.
+They envy you because in the past LSAT scores were averaged, and they envy you because this is still a really good year to take it.
+Even more significantly, the LSAT can only help you.
+It cannot hurt you.
 Even if this is the last time you can take it this cycle it can only help.
 All this test is, then, is an opportunity.
 There is zero percent chance for harm, so have at it!
 You are going to enter the test center with the same cool confidence you have towards anything you have prepared for and succeeded at in the past.
-And just like the person who I spoke to hours before her LSAT and who subsequently told me she scored 5 points higher than her highest practice test, you may very well score higher than you have ever practiced at (and I will be blogging about you in Oct.).
+And just like the person who I spoke to hours before her LSAT and who subsequently told me she scored 5 points higher than her highest practice test, you may very well score higher than you have ever practiced at (and I will be blogging about you in October).